dcspy/dcspy/README.md

 }
 ```

-- NOTE THAT, only following keywords are supported by `dcspy` at this point:
+- NOTE THAT, only following keywords are supported by `dcpmessage` at this point:
     - `DRS_SINCE`: string
     - `DRS_UNTIL`: string
     - `SOURCE` (can be `GOES_SELFTIMED` or `GOES_RANDOM`, or both) : list of strings